SDS-192-SP24/Lab1/README.md

 **CONGRATULATIONS!
 You've completed our course infrastructure set-up!**

-15. Fill out this week's reflections [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe7sTBJ020sZbb4uNZ2avVAgLxHq68T5RhdKiydy5LaFxHHsg/viewform?usp=sf_link).

 ## Assessment

 You will be evaluated on the completion of your lab.

-In this assignment, the following standards will be assessed (the number in () indicates the maximum points you can earn for a paticulrar standard for this lab):

-GITHUB (0.25)
+It will be on the 0 to 5 point scale outlines in the syllabus.

 ---
 ## Troubleshooting Common Issues